git/git.github.io/rev_news/drafts/edition-56.md

   been active this month".

-  The discussion involved a number of other Git developers like Jakub Narebski, Emily Shaffer, Garima Singh, Pierre Tardy, Philip Oakley and Randall S. Becker.
+  The discussion involved a number of other Git developers like Jakub Narębski, Emily Shaffer, Garima Singh, Pierre Tardy, Philip Oakley and Randall S. Becker.

   A number of people commented especially on the subject of adding an